aduh95/Apache-Virtual-Hosts-Creator/README.md

 ### Installation

-If you are OK with the default value (and if you trust me ;) ), just run the following command :
+If you are OK with the default value (and if you trust me ;) ), just run the following command to download and execute the setup script from a *sudo user* (an not **root**) CLI :

 ```shell
 wget -O- https://raw.githubusercontent.com/aduh95/Apache-Virtual-Hosts-Creator/master/download.sh | sh
 ```

+> If you want to install it as **root user** (which is not recommended), you have to download the setup file as described bellow and execute it with the following instruction: `./setup.sh root /root/ noDirectRootExecution`<

-> If you prefere a manual install, just put the setup file on your server (using *git*, *scp*, *wget* or just *copy/paste it on a text editor*), modify the lines you don't like, and then run `chmod +x setup.sh && ./setup.sh`.
+> If you prefere a manual install, just put the setup file on your server (using *git*, *scp*, *wget* or just *copy/paste it on a text editor*), modify the lines you don't like, and then run `chmod +x setup.sh && ./setup.sh`

 To be sure it has been correctly installed, you can use the following commands :